 12. Lacking of femininity

-Under the influence of feminism and political correctness, some women try to remain independent in the dance.
-They replace the embrace with an open dance hold, refuse to surrender, deny gender differences, disobey the lead, hanker for individual performance, switch gender roles, and advance same-sex partnership, etc. If that kind of tango is what you are after, then good luck!
+Due to the influence of individualism and feminism some women become too egotistic and independent in the dance.
+They replace the embrace with an open dance hold, refuse to surrender, deny gender differences, disobey the lead, hanker for individual performance, reverse gender roles, and advance same-sex partnership, etc. If that kind of tango is what you are after, then good luck.
 However, if Argentine tango is what you want to learn, I suggest that you respect its essence of intimacy, oneness, synchronicity and harmony.
 In Argentine tango, the woman assumes the feminine role.
-She surrenders to the man, follows his lead, works closely with him, displays her affection, comforts him with her body, attracts him with her femininity, inspires his creativity, and shines the dance with her beautiful footwork.
-By so doing the woman will get the full return because her devoted efforts will make the man cherish her, care for her, reciprocate the hospitality and fulfill his responsibility as her partner, leader and protector.
+She surrenders to the man, follows his lead, expresses her feelings, comforts him with her body, attracts him with her femininity, and shines the dance with her flexible body and beautiful footwork.
+By so doing the woman will get the full return because her efforts will inspire his creativity and make the man cherish her, care for her, reciprocate the hospitality and fulfill his responsibility as her partner, leader and protector.
 In tango, the relationship of the two sexes is only meaningful when they remain who they are as man and woman.
 Without femininity, tango will lose not only its splendor and charm, but also its value of existence.
 (See Femininity and Feminism in Tango (I) and The Gender Expression in Tango.)